Durango to Silverton, Colorado

 Day Trip vs. Overnight

-Day Trip (most common)
+Day trip (most common)

 You get about 2 hours in Silverton.
 Enough for the highlights: walk Greene Street, grab lunch, see the depot and mining displays.
 But it goes fast — the town is distracting.